-

 I entered a not guilty plea through the mail, but never received a court date.
 What should I do?

-After entering a not guilty plea, you should receive a court date notice in the mail within six to eight weeks.
+After entering a not guilty plea, you should receive a court date notice in the mail within about 6 to 8 weeks.
 If, after eight weeks, you have not received a notice, call the Bureau of Financial Responsibility at (603) 227-4010.

 What is a pretrial conference?